Blog

 When considering WHAT SOPs to create Xavier references Gino Wickman’s, hit business book Traction

-“when documenting the processes, you should follow the 20/80 rule.
+“When documenting the processes, you should follow the 20/80 rule.
 That means document the 20 percent that produces 80 percent of the results.
 The trap many organizations fall into is wasting valuable time trying to document 100 percent of everything.”

 He says, instead of trying to get SOPs perfect, rather get them done and fit for purpose.